CharlesRethman/users-tasks-manager/README.md

 1. Run the Swagger initialiser to create the boilerplate code that the API is built from.
 1. Develop the Swagger specification and test with mocks on the Swagger Editor
 1. Re-organise and simplify the directory structure, adding in the gulpfile and typescript config files, as well as the Typescript `src/` directory and the dbHandlers and workers directories (for the scheduler).
-1. Develop unit tests for the base db modules: the connector and db CRUD operations
+1. Develop unit tests and write the code for the base db modules: the connector and db CRUD operations
-1. Write the code for the db modules
-1. Develop unit tests for the controllers
+1. Develop unit tests and write the code for the controllers
-1. Write the code for the controllers
-1. Develop unit tests for the workers (scheduler)
+1. Develop unit tests and write the code for the workers (scheduler)
-1. Write the code  for the scheduler
 1. Develop e2e tests, based on the provided `curl` commands, as well as local tests in the appropriate controllers
 1. Final work to the code to ensure all tests pass and the API is constructed.
 1. Package and deploy the code to a server, ensuring the provided `curl` commands function as required.